eldorastudents/edricchan/public/content/Profile.md

 - Portable Portfolio

 ## Header
-- Hi, my name is Eldora.
+- Hi, my name is Edric.
-- I'm a software engineer.
+- I'm a Soccer player.
-- Short Description Here.
+- View my adventure below.

 ## About
-Write your "About" section here.
+My name is Edric and this is my website.

 ## Contact
 Write your "Contact" section here.